-Russian-Owned Sputnik Registers As Foreign Agent After Taking Over D.C.
-Bluegrass Station
+Sputnik’s U.S. Broadcaster Registers as Foreign Agent After Russians Take Over Bluegrass Station

-A state-owned Russian radio broadcaster that recently took over a Washington D.C.-area bluegrass station officially registered as an agent of a foreign government this week.
+An American radio broadcaster blasting out Kremlin propaganda officially registered as an agent of a foreign government this week.

-Sputnik Radio, which is owned and operated by Rossiya Segodnya, an agency of the Russian Federation, filed paperwork with the Department of Justice on Wednesday disclosing its payments to a D.C.-based media lawyer handling the company’s takeover of a northern Virginia radio station and its subsequent news broadcasts.
+In paperwork filed with the Department of Justice on Wednesday, Sputnik Radio, which is owned and operated by Rossiya Segodnya, an agency of the Russian Federation, disclosed its payments to a D.C.-based media lawyer handling the company’s takeover of a northern Virginia bluegrass radio station and its subsequent news broadcasts.

 Sputnik’s registration under the Foreign Agents Registration Act (FARA) comes days after another state-sponsored Russian broadcaster, RT, filed similar paperwork.
 The network did that over the vehement objections of its leaders, who say it is an independent news outlet, not an agent of the Russian government.

-Note: UPDATE: This story has been updated to clarify that it is Sputnik's U.S. broadcasting arm—not Sputnik itself—which is registering as a foreign agent.